gurdiga/xo-failed/README.md

 TODO:
 -----

-* fix tests
 * static/with options/with suggestions
+  * autogrow/shrink for .labels without an associated field
-* move testing_framework.js to a separate repo
+* move testing_framework.js to a separate repo? copy-on-write?

 Causality